Travelling as a family to Bali for the first time

 It was late afternoon by then but we were all tired and the idea of pulling ourselves together to find somewhere to go for dinner seemed a bit overwhelming.
 That’s where having staff there in the house with us was a huge bonus.
 Menus were produced for us to order take away food delivered to the house.
 Which, once it arrived was served to us at the beautifully set table.
 It was novel for all of us to have staff waiting on us, but it really made the whole experience so special.

 Having a villa as a base was a great experience.
-The space allowed us to truly relax and unwind in privacy.
+Space allowed us to truly relax and unwind in privacy.
 We were all able to spread out and feel comfortable, rather than either being stuck in rooms or sharing resort facilities.

 In the twelve years since I’ve been there, Bali had definitely changed.
 As someone described it to me “the Hipsters have found Bali” and it’s true.
 The restaurants and shops are so much more trendy and upmarket and everywhere is more developed.
 There was still enough of the Bali I remembered – the wonderful people, the bargaining at market stalls, paying to rent a beach chair on the beach and the small massage parlours.

 We were staying in Canggu and spent a great deal of time either there or in Seminyak.
 Both were really great and I personally preferred the quieter vibe of Canggu.
 It was close enough to Seminyak that we could head in for a meal but we could escape the people and traffic when we’d reached our limit.

 We were only there for 5 days, so we ran out of time to explore further afield.
 The next time we go (yes, there will definitely be a next time!)
 I would love to take the kids to Ubud or head over to Lombok and the Gilli Islands.